Digital-Twin-Operational-Platform/Cristallo/README.md

 #  Welcome to Cristallo!

 *Cristallo* is an open-source web-based _digital twin operational platform_ (DTOP).
-User interaction is currently via webforms.
+User interaction is currently provided via webforms.
 This version works best on a standalone machine, and is primarily aimed at demonstrating how this type of digital twin can be applied to a specific engineering application.
 In this code, the application structure is a 3-storey structure.

 >Disclaimer: The repository does not include code for recording data, because of the hardware-specific nature of such code.
 In the spirit of demonstrating the concept, data is either simulated or in some cases pre-recorded experimental data is used.